 Satronia is how her name appeared in her obituary that was carried by newspapers from across the country.
 Though she died in August 1928, she just received a headstone on Veterans Day, 2016.
 She had lain in an unmarked grave for over 80 years.
 Click (HERE) to read more.

 It seems appropriate that she received the marker on Veterans Day since those 1928 newspaper articles claimed she was a Civil War veteran, a status that is denoted on her new stone along with another spelling of her name, Sophronia.
-I recently learned from a relative that the correct spelling is supposed to be Sophrona.
+Another spelling, according to a relative, is Sophrona.
 The Sioux City Journal from August 3rd, 1928, noted that she disliked the public and pretty much kept to herself.
 According to the article, "She had never ridden on a railroad train or seen a vaudeville show."
 But she did go to a movie a few years before she passed away.

-So armed with this scant information, off I went to search for Sophrona.
+So armed with this scant information, off I went to search for Sophronia.
 One pension led to another, and behold!

 James Andrew Jackson Smith